amrlabib/javascript-essentials/classes-objects.md

 ## Classes / Objects

-In javascript we can create an object using multiple ways, we will mention the most 3 common and used ways
+In javascript we can create an object using multiple ways, we will mention the most 3 used ways

 1. Object literal : `var obj = { first : "Amr" , last : "Labib" }`